wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/3-relational-data.md

 	SALES
 	```

-The wildcard character (\*) will import all columns within the SALES
+The wildcard character (\*) will import all columns within the **Sales** table.
-table.
 This method is not recommended because it will lead to redundant
 data in your data model, which will cause performance issues and require
 additional steps to normalize your data for reporting.

 All queries should also have a **WHERE** clause.
-This clause will filter
-the rows to the exact records that you want.
-In this example, if you
-want to get recent sales data only, add a **WHERE** clause.
-The final
-query would look like the following example.
+This clause will filter the rows to pick only filtered records that you want.
+In this example, if you want to get recent sales data after Jan 1, 2020, add a **WHERE** clause.
+The evolved query would look like the following example.

 	```
 	SELECT